 - For Australian travelling to European countries check this page here.

 - If you travel to a country that requires vaccinations and good health proof make sure you comply with their requirements and get vaccinated.

 4. Create a trip itinerary and plan activities

 Once you have your flights booked to your destinations, then you need to give shape to your trip and create an itinerary with activities, domestic transportation, things to do and see.
-If you have a clear focus on what's the purpose of your trip, it will be easier to set up an itinerary.
-You can look online and read travel blogs about the destinations and put it together by yourself or you can ask a travel expert to help you choosing what to do, what to see and further planning and organising your trip.
+If you have a clear focus on what’s the purpose of your trip, it will be easier to set up an itinerary.
+You can look online and read travel blogs about the destinations and put it together by yourself or you can ask a travel expert to help you choose what to do, what to see and further planning and organising your trip.